List of The Dumping Ground characters: Alex Walker

-In his first episode "Belief", Alex is still living homeless on the streets and frequently gets donations from Kazima Tako, who feels sorry for him since she once lived on the street and knows what it's like, but one day runs off with her shopping bags and it is discovered he lives in a squat on his own.
-When Kazima convinces him to come back to the 'DG' for some food, he steals the residents of the 'Dumping Ground's' belongings but they get them back at the end of the episode.
+In his first episode "Belief", Alex is still living homeless on the streets and frequently receives donations from Kazima Tako, who feels sorry for him since she once lived on the street and knows what it's like, but one day runs off with her shopping bags and it is discovered he lives in a squat on his own.
+When Kazima convinces him to return to the 'DG' for some food, he steals the residents of the 'Dumping Ground's' belongings but they recover them at the end of the episode.
 He refuses help from Ashdene Ridge and Kazima and ultimately stays on his own.

 In "Free", Alex returns to the 'DG' seeking help from Kazima since his friend, George is ill.
 And the squat they were both living in had been boarded up by the council, leaving them with nowhere to go.
-Kazima manages to hide them both in the attic for a bit and gives them food until May-Li finds out what's going on.
+Kazima manages to hide them both in the attic for a bit and gives them food until May-Li realises what's going on.
 Alex ends up staying at Ashdene Ridge after George tries to run away without Alex, and when Alex caught up with him, George shouted at him, telling him that he's trying to get away from him.
 And that he made the pact with Alex to suit himself, but now that it doesn't, he doesn't want Alex around anymore.
-He tells Alex to get lost but confesses to Kazima when Alex is taken back to Ashdene Ridge by May-Li and Tyler, that he didn't mean a word of what he just said, and just wanted to give Alex the best chance he had.
+He tells Alex to get lost but confesses to Kazima when Alex is returned to Ashdene Ridge by May-Li and Tyler, that he didn't mean a word of what he just said, and just wanted to give Alex the best chance he had.

-Alex wasn't a very popular person in the 'Dumping Ground', to begin with, as he is already known as a thief by the others and he has many angry outbursts, especially when Kazima announced she was leaving to live with her dad in Denmark and Kazima was the only person in Ashdene Ridge that liked Alex, although Tyler had promised Kazima he'd look out for Alex.
+Alex wasn't a very popular person in the 'Dumping Ground', to begin with, as he is already known as a thief by the others and he has many angry outbursts, especially when Kazima announced she was leaving to live with her father in Denmark and Kazima was the only person in Ashdene Ridge that liked Alex, although Tyler had promised Kazima to look out for Alex.
 Even though Alex isn't close to Tyler often or hangs out with him, but he does eventually settle in and hangs out and becomes friends with Finn, Charlie and sometimes Jody.
 He also develops a strong rivalry with Ryan, although Ryan tried to stop Alex from egging the Mayor and Mr Umbelby.